Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 NAADAC, The Association for Addiction Professionals, offers the National Certified Addiction Counselor Level II (NCAC II) credential for substance abuse counselors.
 This corresponds to the NCAC II exam, the same one that many states use for licensing, but also carries additional, stiffer qualifications than many states require:

 The other organization, as you might have guessed, is the International Certification & Reciprocity Consortium, which is behind the other most common qualifying test, the ADC.
-The Certified Alcohol & Drug Counselor credential, though, is only awarded by individual state member boards.
-They use the same minimum qualifications and the test from IC&RC, but otherwise set their own standards.
-However, just like the NCAC II, the ADC is broadly accepted from state to state.
+The Certified Alcohol & Drug Counselor credential, however, is awarded only by individual state member boards.
+They use the same minimum qualifications and the IC&R test, but set their own standards.
+As with the NCAC II, the ADC is widely accepted across states.

 These major certifications are a mark of professionalism in the field.
 In states where they aren’t already required, they set you apart.
 It can give you an edge in: